 Secretariat in Hong Kong:

 Lin Chew is a feminist human rights activist.
 For about 20 years (from the early 1980’s) Lin worked intensively on migrant and sex workers' issues, forced labour and slavery-like practices, in the Netherlands and globally.
 Most recently, she was involved in programmes (WEMC / WRRC) that support women's strategies to resist and overcome the negative impacts of cultures and religions on their rights.
 She has served for more than a decade on governance and advisory structures of local and international women’s funds (Her Fund / Global Fund for Women / Mama Cash).
-Lin is also mother, grandmother and potter.
+Lin is also a potter, mother and grandmother.

 Mabel graduated with an MA degree for ‘Women & Development’ from the Institute of Social Studies in the Netherlands.
 From 2001-2003, she worked for CAW (Committee for Asian Women (an Asian regional network of women workers' organization) in Bangkok, on the Campaign for an International Convention on the Informal Sector.
 Moving back to Hong Kong, Mabel worked for the Hong Kong People's Alliance on WTO (World Trade Organisation), and was responsible for coordinating the major protests during the 5th WTO ministerial meeting.
 From 2007-2010, she worked for the Hong Kong Association for the Advancement of Feminism.
 Currently, she is the Executive Director of Amnesty International Hong Kong.